digital-asset/docs.daml.com/docs/2.10.0/docs/daml/troubleshooting.rst

 Error: "Recursion limit overflow in module"
 *******************************************

-The error will usually occur when uploading a DAR to a ledger or using a Script via the sandbox.
-It can manifest on upload as
+The error usually occurs when uploading a DAR to a ledger or using a Script via the sandbox.
+It can manifest on upload as:

 .. code:: text